Frank Guinta: 2012

 Guinta won the 2012 primary election handily, obtaining 84% of the vote against Republican challengers Rick Parent and Vern Clough.
 Shea-Porter was nominated again by the Democrats to retake the seat, and Brendan Kelly ran on the Libertarian Party ticket.
-Guinta was defeated by Shea-Porter by a margin of 46%–50%.
+Guinta was defeated by Shea-Porter by a margin of 50% to 46%.

 2014

 Guinta campaigned to win back the seat he lost in 2012.
 He formed a joint fundraising committee with Massachusetts Republican and congressional candidate Richard Tisei.

 He won the election on November 4, 2014 with 52% of the vote, reclaiming his former seat from Carol Shea-Porter.

 2016

 Guinta ran for re-election in 2016.
 He won the Republican primary on September 13, 2016.
 He faced Democratic nominee Carol Shea-Porter and independent candidate Shawn O'Connor in the general election.
 Shea-Porter defeated Guinta in the general election with 44.2% of the vote.